 Avoid getting a new car (unless you’re paying cash) or opening a new credit card to make a large purchase.
-Reason is underwriting will have to review these transaction (which requires you providing additional documentation) to ensure your Debt-to-Income ratio is still below the required level.
+The reason is underwriting will have to review this transaction (which requires you to provide additional documentation) to ensure your Debt-to-Income ratio is still below the required level.

 Mortgage companies do not use the county tax assessor’s value to help determine if they’ll originate your loan.
 They, like real estate agents, usually use the sales comparison approach (formerly known as the market data comparison approach).

 Do not sign documents in a hurry.
 As soon as possible, review the documents you’ll be signing at close of escrow–including a copy of all loan documents.
 This way, you can review them and get your questions answered in a timely manner.
 Do not expect to read all the documents during the closing.
 There is rarely enough time to do that.

 7. Not Providing Your Mortgage Company With Documents In A Timely Manner

 When your mortgage company asks you for additional paperwork–get cracking!
 They’re trying to get you approved!
 If you don’t quickly respond to your broker’s requests, you could end up paying higher rates should your rate lock expire.